 4. Management Approval

 Once you have put that set-up policy together, as this is where you need to convince management and often many organization, one of the best ways to convince management here is that implementing proactive processes can, believe it or not, reduce your costs.

-You can reduce your costs by understanding the risks you face, understanding the business processes, and often when you do, you often find many opportunities for increased efficiency savings.
+You can reduce your costs by understanding the risks you face and business processes, and often when you do; you often find many opportunities for increased efficiency savings.
 You can reduce the costs of potential security breaches in the future.

-But the biggest thing, a lot of organizations see when they are certified with this certification, is they become recognized by their customers as actually taking cybersecurity and information security seriously. so with those messages, the next step is to get that management sign off and approval, so everybody knows that is driven from the top of your organization.
+But the biggest thing many organizations see when they are certified with this certification is they become recognized by their customers as taking cybersecurity and information security seriously.
+So with those messages, the next step is to get that management sign-off and approval, so everybody knows that it is driven from the top of your organization.

 5. Risk Assessment

-A bit earlier on, you start by understanding the context and thinking about some of the risks and where they might come from – threats to your information security.
-The next step is to agree with the process of how you are going to those risks and wear them up and consider what your most significant risks are.
+A bit earlier, you start by understanding the context and thinking about some of the risks and where they might come from – threats to your information security.
+The next step is to agree on how to take those risks, wear them up, and consider your most significant risks.

-Many organizations get very scared of this because there are many complicated and in-depth risk assessment methods out there.
+Many organizations fear this because many complicated and in-depth risk assessment methods exist.
 But, if you are looking to get an ISMS off the ground quickly, there is nothing to stop you.
 You are just starting with the basic methodology.

-Just coming up with some risk scenarios and how we tend to do it is asking the question, well, you know, “where are the threats coming from? “who is there who might want to compromise our information, steal our information?”. and so forth.
+Just coming up with some risk scenarios and how we tend to do it is asking the question, well, you know, “where are the threats coming from? “who is there who might want to compromise our information, steal our information?”.
+And so forth.
 What kind of techniques might they use?
-There are usually many contenders, whether insider fraud risks, whether it be a text from cyber-criminal groups, competitors, and so forth.
+There are usually many contenders, whether insider fraud risks or a text from cyber-criminal groups, competitors, etc.